-In her glorious song of praise to God for the great gift that lay hidden in her secret place, Mary celebrates the grace, mercy and faithfulness of God.
-She pronounced an eternal truth that rejoices all who seek after the Lord with a needy heart, in humility of spirit and a deep, hungering longing for Him.
+In her glorious song of praise to God for the great gift that lay hidden in her secret place, Mary celebrates the grace, mercy, and faithfulness of God.
+She pronounces an eternal truth that rejoices all who seek after the Lord with a needy heart, in humility of spirit, and a deep, hungering longing for Him.

-One person reaches out to his Lord in want and need, in humble dependency and childlike trust, and he is given God's abundant supply - pressed down, shaken together and running over.
-The other approaches God with his own self-satisfied importance and foolish, prideful fancy - desiring even more of the trite baubles of worldly lust, which only sufficed the cravings of the flesh momentarily - and that one is sent away, quite empty.
+One person reaches out to his Lord in want and need, in humble dependency and childlike trust, and he is given God's abundant supply - pressed down, shaken together, and running over.
+The other approaches God with his own self-satisfied importance, and foolish, prideful fancy - desiring even more of the trite baubles of worldly lust, which only suffice the cravings of the flesh momentarily - and that one is sent away, quite empty.